DataDog/documentation/content/en/product_analytics/analytics_explorer/visualize.md

 {{< img src="product_analytics/analytics/visualize/analytics-tree-maps.png" alt="Tree map in the Analytics Explorer" style="width:90%;">}}

 ## Pie charts
 A pie chart helps you organize and show data as a percentage of a whole.
-It is useful when comparing the relationship between different dimensions such as services, users, hosts, countries, etc. within your log data.
+It is useful when comparing the relationship between different dimensions such as services, users, hosts, and countries. within your log data.

 The following pie chart shows the percentage breakdown by **View Path**.